 Hand on throttle and stick, or HOTAS, is the set-up that most people think of when they think of flight controls.
 In this set-up one hand is on a throttle that typically has several other buttons on it and the other hand is on flight stick of some kind.
-Many people prefer a HOTAS since it is familiar and gives an immersive feel to in-game flight, especially when flying larger ships.
+Many people prefer a HOTAS for Star Citizen since it is familiar and gives an immersive feel to in-game flight, especially when flying larger ships.
 Its drawback is the cost of the initial purchase and the fact that you still have to use some other control scheme for FPS.

 A similar control scheme leaves off the throttle and keeps the keyboard.

-Dual Stick Suggestions:
+Star Citizen Dual Stick Suggestions:

 My suggestions are pretty much the same as my HOTAS suggestions.
-For much lower entry price into a dual stick set-up go with two T.16000M flight sticks.
-The T.16000M allows you to set up the stick for left or right hand use (which is uncommon) so using one in each hand is much more comfortable.
-For a higher end load out go with the Thrustmaster Warthog and a T.16000M.
-They both use the same sensors so you’ll have a similar feel with both sticks and be able to enjoy the high end Warthog in your right hand.
+For much lower entry price into a dual-stick set-up go with two T.16000M flight sticks.
+The T.16000M allows you to set up the stick for left or right-hand use (which is uncommon) so using one in each hand is much more comfortable.
+For a higher end loadout go with the Thrustmaster Warthog and a T.16000M.
+They both use the same sensors so you’ll have a similar feel with both sticks and be able to enjoy the high-end Warthog in your right hand.

 Pedals can add another layer of immersion and control to your HOTAS or dual stick set-up.
 They aren’t necessary but some people love them.

 For a less expensive set of pedals that still offer a quality feel and control go with the Thrustmaster TFPR Flight Rudder (You can buy it with the Thrustmaster HOTAS as a package here.).
-If you’ve already invest hundreds into a Warthog then you may as well go with the higher quality CH Products Pro Pedals.
+If you’ve already invested hundreds into a Warthog then you may as well go with the higher quality CH Products Pro Pedals.

 VoiceAttack and HCS Voice Packs